United, American Pilots To Vote On New Deals

-Indeed, flight attendants for US Airways voted overwhelmingly last week to authorize a strike, saying the carrier's latest contract offer still reflects the days when airline profits were in free-fall.
+Indeed, flight attendants for US Airways voted overwhelmingly last week to authorise a strike, saying the carrier's latest contract offer still reflects the days when airline profits were in free-fall.

 "We don't want to strike," leaders of the Association of Flight Attendants-CWA said, but "flight attendants still shoulder the sacrifices forced through bankruptcy a decade ago."